TomasConti02/DigitalSystems/CommonProject/README.md

 - **hpf.cpp**: High-Pass Filter implemented like lpf.cpp.
 - **bpf.cpp**: Band-Pass Filter implemented like lpf.cpp and hpf.cpp.
 ### Other: ###
 - **samples/**: this folder contains sounds used in tests.
 The format is with a sample rate of 44100 Hz and a bit depth of 16, which means that every second we have 44100 little pieces of audio, and every piece is represented by 16 bits.
-All of these sounds are produced by Chergui Jacopo.
+All of these sounds are produced by Chergui Jacopo and free to use.
 - **matlab/**: matlab folder with code used for graphs.
 - **test/**: this folder contains some scripts to test the code.